 One disadvantage to wireless models is that they will require battery changes.
 Installing a hardwired unit requires some electrical experience.
 The process can be a bit messy if you need to run new wiring or drill into the wall.

 The costs of programmable thermostats can vary widely, depending on the style and types of features desired.
 You can purchase a programmable thermostat for as little as $20, while some newer smart programmable thermostats can be priced as high as $500 or more.
 Energy Star estimates that homeowners can save $180 on average per year with a properly set programmable thermostat — meaning that your investment quickly pays for itself.

 When it comes to picking the best programmable thermostat for your home, there are several features to consider:

 - Ease of use.
 You want to be able to set and adjust the programs without hassle.

 Compatibility.
 Is the unit compatible with your furnace?
 Does it provide whole house, single room, or zoned heating?
-Is it wired or wireless?
+Wired or wireless?

 - Programs.
-Different models allow you to set one or more programs per day, and most operate on a 7-day week, sometimes split 5-2 or 5-1-1.
+Different models allow you to set one or more programs per day.
+Plus, most operate on a 7-day week, sometimes split 5-2 or 5-1-1.
 However, some units can work on longer schedules and offer more daily programming options should you require them.

 - Accuracy.
-Look for models that are accurate to within 1 degrees or better in order to ensure you’re comfortable and maximizing your energy savings.
+Look for models that are accurate to within 1 degrees or better, which ensures home comfort and maximizes energy savings.

 - WiFi-enabled.
 Being able to set or edit programs remotely is a nice feature to have.
-This way you can warm up the house if you’re going to be home from work early one night, or leave it lower if your flight home from vacation is unexpectedly delayed.
+This way you can warm up the house if you’re going to be home from work early one night.
+Conversely, keep the temp lower if your flight home from vacation is unexpectedly delayed.